balancer/docs-v3/docs/concepts/pools/custom-pools/create-custom-amm-with-novel-invariant.md

 ## Add / Remove liquidity
 The implementation of `computeInvariant` and `computeBalance` allows a pool to support ALL [Add/Remove liquidity types](/concepts/vault/add-remove-liquidity-types.html).
 For instances where your custom AMM has additional requirements for add/remove liquidity operations, Balancer provides support for `AddLiquidityKind.CUSTOM` and `RemoveLiquidityKind.CUSTOM`.
-An example custom liquidity operation can be found in [Cron Finance's](https://docs.cronfi.com/twamm/) TWAMM implementation, specifically when the pool [registers long term orders](https://github.com/Cron-Finance/v1-twamm/blob/main/contracts/twault/CronV1Pool.sol#L438).
+An example custom liquidity operation can be found in [Cron Finance's](https://docs.cronfi.com/twamm/) TWAMM implementation on Balancer V2, specifically when the pool [registers long term orders](https://github.com/Cron-Finance/v1-twamm/blob/main/contracts/twault/CronV1Pool.sol#L438).

 When adding support for custom liquidity operations, it's recommended that your pool contract implement [IPoolLiquidity](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/interfaces/contracts/vault/IPoolLiquidity.sol)